khamidou/khamidou.github.io/_drafts/bareers_to_entry.markdown

 The problem is that a Dell and a Compaq PC are essentially the same computer but with a different logo on the box.
 They both run Windows, so the consumer has little incentive to choose a Dell other a Compaq except price.
 So PC makers competed on price, until they got to the very very thin marges they have today ([about 16$ per PC sold](http://www.theguardian.com/technology/2014/jan/09/pc-value-trap-windows-chrome-hp-dell-lenovo-asus-acer)).
 Essentially, in their effort to get more shares of the market, the makers all competed to sell more windows copies.

 I think there's an similar phenomenon ongoing for indie games.
-All the conditions are here:
+For instance, look at roguelikes.
+Roguelikes are one of the simplest game to produce, so there's obviously more contenders in this category.

-1. Indie games are mostly undifferentiated products.
-Let's take roguelikes for instance.
-You can buy the following roguelikes on Steam: Spelunky, Rogue Legacy, FTL, Dungeons of Dredmor, Risk of Rain, the Binding of Isaac, Teleglitch, the Pit.
+I checked the prices of the following roguelikes on Steam: Spelunky (14.99$), Rogue Legacy (14.99$), FTL (9.99$), Dungeons of Dredmor (4.99$), Risk of Rain (9.99$), the Binding of Isaac (4.99$), Teleglitch (12.99$), the Pit (6.99$).

 Average price of my very unscientific sample: __10.99$__.

-2. The concurrence is fiercest than ever since it's easier than ever to make a game and get it sold.
+So, yeah, there could be two explanations why prices for roguelikes on Steam are so low.

+1. Either the roguelike makers collectively decided that the correct price for an indie roguelike was between 4.99$ and 14.99$
+2. Or they had to price their game at this price point.

+I think the first explanation is mostly BS.
+Kerbal Space Program is game of its own.
+It has no direct substitute, so it's priced accordingly, at 26.99$.
+Economists call this "pricing power".

 There's two reasons why we the game prices on Steam haven't tanked yet:
 -

 **Key takeaway: Don't leave your job to become a fulltime indie developer.**

+[^roguelikes]:  Roguelikes are with platformers one of the easiest kind of game to produce.

 [^pcmarket]: More recently, the same thing happened to the app store and the android market.